 Lyngbya is a large-celled, filamentous, mat-forming algae.
 Lingbya can grow to be several inches thick, covering large areas of the waters surface or bottom sediment.
 These mats are usually tan, greenish and sometimes black in color and can be mistakenly identified as dead floating algae.
 Mats often float to the surface as trapped gas is expelled from the substrate or decaying algae cells.
 Lingbya mats may cover entire cove areas of lakes or the surface of small ponds.
 Mats can impede navigation and recreation, cover and smother submersed plants and clog water intakes.

 There are few things as difficult to treat and prevent as Lyngbya.
 Lyngbya cells can be transferred from one water body to another by boat hulls and bilge water and by animals.
 Also, cells can be spread by storms and hurricanes that can transport water droplets or particulate matter over large distances.
-If the Lyngbya spores find the right water conditions such high nutrient loads, high levels of nitrate, phosphorous and iron and it will thrive.
-Thorough and continual raking of substrate around a water body's perimeter or lake frontage or continuous water circulation will help prevent the onset of Lyngbya.
+If the Lyngbya spores find the right water conditions such as high nutrient loads, high levels of nitrate, phosphorous and iron and it will thrive.
+Thorough and continual raking of the substrate around a water body's perimeter or lake frontage or continuous water circulation will help prevent the onset of Lyngbya.

-Lyngbya can be removed from a water body with a rake or net, but this control will be short lived, as the mats will repopulate quickly.
-Mechanical removal when used in conjunction with biological and chemical control methods will maximize success.
+Lyngbya can be removed from a water body with a rake or net, but this control will be short-lived, as the mats will repopulate quickly.
+Mechanical removal, when used in conjunction with biological and chemical control methods, will maximize success.

 Bacterial Products and enzymes feed on nutrients in the water making them unavailable for algae growth.